AWARDS

 Upper Allen Woman’s Club Foundation 2024 Scholarship Recipients:

-Checks in the amount of $2,500 each will be mailed to their respective colleges on behalf of Drew and Madeline.
+Checks in the amount of $2,500 each will be mailed to their respective colleges on behalf of Emily and Madeline.

 CONGRATULATIONS!